priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 ```

 From the object definition, I understand that the user `system:bootstrap:pqrstu`, made this CSR request for purposes, `usages: {digital signature, client auth}`.
-And that is `AutoApproved` (after some process called `SubjectAccessReview` which I am not getting into, in this blog, but I know that is important).
+And that is `AutoApproved` (after some process called `SubjectAccessReview` which I am not exploring in this blog, but I know that is important).

 Nice.
 But what did we receive as response?

 I see, we got back a `certificate` and `Approved` (with `status: "True"`) in the CSR object's status section.
 So, that means the response we got back is the CSR getting approved. (maybe, I'm still not 100% sure about which response we're talking).

-ok, next we also saw the part - "Kubelet was informed of the new secure connection details".
+---

-I want to understand how Kubelet was informed.
+### Q: The Kubelet was informed of the new secure connection details.
+How?

 I do see some relevant logs (truncated to just show the relevant bits):